Poeticalto/ttoc-mumble-bot/readme.md

 ## Connecting to the Slack API

-Slack requires an API token to utilize the API, [which can be retrieved here.](legacy token](https://api.slack.com/custom-integrations/legacy-tokens))
+Slack requires an API token to utilize the API, [which can be retrieved here.](https://api.slack.com/custom-integrations/legacy-tokens)

+Right now, ttoc-mumble-bot is connected via a legacy token.
+Integration support will be added if it ever happens.

 In order to send messages to a channel, you need a channel ID, which can be found by visiting slack in a web browser and going to said channel.